 The amount you can claim for premiums is limited to your profit after business expenses from self-employment work, less your deduction for half the self-employment tax.

 Unfortunately, two above-the-line deductions have been eliminated or nearly eliminated by tax reform.
 The Tax Cuts and Jobs Act restricts the moving expenses deduction to certain members of the military from 2018 through 2025.
 Your move must be the result of a military order and a permanent change of station.

-It used to be that if you paid alimony, the IRS figured this was taxable income to your ex, not to you.
-You could take an above-the-line deduction for what you paid.
+It used to be that the IRS figured it was taxable income to your ex, not to you, if you paid alimony.
+You could take an above-the-line deduction for what you paid, and your ex had to report it as taxable income on their return.
 Not anymore, at least not for payments made pursuant to a divorce or separation agreement or decree entered after December 31, 2018.
 Payments made according to earlier agreements and decrees still qualify.

 Read More: Claiming Dependents for Your Taxes

 - TaxAct: Itemized Deductions vs. Above-the-Line Deductions